Camp Alert |

 (1865 - 1866), Wallace

 This was a fortified Butterfield stage station located about two miles west of town.
-It was attacked by Cheyennes in 1867.
-The station depot was connected by a tunnel to the stables, with rifle pits nearby.
-The original station was restored and moved to a park on the eastern side of town.
+It was attacked by 300 Cheyennes in June 1867.
+The stone and wood stage station was connected by a four-foot deep covered trench to the stone-built stables, with a stone-walled corral and three covered rifle pits nearby.
+Cellar holes and remnants of the trenches still remain on private property.
+The original main building was restored and moved to a park on the eastern side of town.

-NOTE: Additional stage stations may have been fortified, and will be listed when data becomes available.
-Many other stage stations were not fortified and/or garrisoned with Army troop detachments, therefore those will not be listed.
+NOTE: Additional stage stations may have been fortified, and will be listed when confirmed as such.
+Many stage stations were not officially fortified and/or garrisoned with Army troop detachments, therefore those will not be listed.